Select your cookie preferences

 All the resources that you created are deleted.

-Now that you understand how to create and use Lambda functions with CloudFormation, you can use the sample template and code from this walkthrough to build other stacks and functions.
+Now that you understand how to create and use Lambda-backed custom resource, you can use the sample template and code from this walkthrough to build and experiment with other stacks and functions.

 Related information